 On campus there are signs posted that cover the operations of vehicles.
 All signs on campus are enforceable and cover some of the following information:

 For more information on parking lot designations, please see our campus map.

 The Office of Campus Safety is tasked with the enforcement of the University's vehicle policies.
 Violations of the policies may result in the issuance of a private property citation against the registered owner, or where applicable, against the assigned driver.
 Citations are typically issued based on a tiered, esclatating offense system (1st, 2nd, and 3rd Offense), where the fine amount escalates with each offense.
 Citations issued as a "Warning" do not have a monetary fine.
 The count of offenses starts over annually on August 1st.
+After the third offense, additional offenses can result in further escalation including vehicle immobilization and/or coordination with the Office of Campus and Student Life or the Office of Human Resources.
 The citation and fine amount are established by the Campus Safety and Risk Management Committee.